-Since arriving in the UK we are now a family of 5, going on holiday is not cheap.
-A family of 5 made up of 2 adults, 1 teenager and 2 children.
-When that is measured by hotel booking standards, this is basically 3 adults and 2 children.
+As a family of 5, going on holiday is not cheap.
+A family of 5 made up of 2 adults, 1 teenager and 2 children – the teenager is now 16 and so is classed as an adult for just about everything.
 So the cost of family travel, and in particular family accommodation, has increased significantly.
 But … we have found a solution.
 Airbnb!
-Using Airbnb as a family travel resource has made a significant difference to our travel budget and therefore our family travel opportunities.
+Using Airbnb as a family travel accommodation option has made a significant difference to our travel budget and therefore our family travel opportunities.
 With that said, there are a few things you need to remember when booking an Airbnb for a family.
 There is, after all, an Airbnb User Etiquette to bear in mind.

-Airbnb has been revolutionary with the impact it’s had on affordable family-friendly travel!
+Airbnb has been revolutionary with the impact it’s had on affordable family travel!
 And one that I am very very grateful to have embraced!
-However, as with most things, there is a certain Airbnb Etiquette that one should adhere too with regards to the Airbnb booking process, and the airbnb experience.
+However, as with most things, there is a certain Airbnb Etiquette that one should adhere too with regards to the Airbnb booking process and the Airbnb experience.
 This goes for family travel as well.